aksommerville/apothecary/README.md

 - - [ ] Music.
 - - [ ] Sound effects.
 - - [ ] Decorative touches.
+- - [ ] physics: I glossed over corner collisions.
+Does it matter?
 - - [ ] Plan for game to be complete by EOD.
 - Sun 2 Feb
 - - [ ] Itch page, ancillary bits, final upload.